chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 - One or more (depending on number of threads) parallel read queries will see a large latency spike, which in most cases seems to be at least the duration of the vacuum operation.
 - `PRAGMA incremental_vacuum` and write queries cannot be run in parallel (this is true in general for any query that writes data when in journaling mode).
 - As a corollary to the above: if another process/thread writes and defers its commit, it can easily block the vacuum and cause it to time out.
-- On a 2023 MacBook Pro, running `PRAGMA incremental_vacuum` on a database with ~1GB worth of free pages took around 900-1000ms.
+- On a 2023 MacBook Pro M3 Pro, running `PRAGMA incremental_vacuum` on a database with ~1GB worth of free pages took around 900-1000ms.

 <details>
 <summary>Source code</summary>